mrobbeloth/CSC-4081-2-Wiki-Templates/CSC-4081-System-Requirements-Specification.md

 Describes any constraints on forward or backward compatibility with other systems.

 ### Development Process Constraints
 Describes the software development environment to be used, including operating systems, programming languages, platforms, or libraries, indicating any reasons that these are required or preferred.
+What percentage of target dependent statements are likely to be in the system?
+Keep in mind there is often a difference between the system that you develop the software on and the target systems where the software will execute.

 ## System Models
 This section includes diagrams showing relationships between major system components and the environment.
 It may include one or more of the following:

+-Context Models: what is part of the system and what is not.
+Includes model diagrams and activity diagrams -Interaction Models: user to inputs/outputs, software to other systems/environment or among components in a system.
+Includes use-case digrams and sequence diagrams)
+-Structural Models: how the components of the system relate to one another in a static manner.
+Includes class diagrams (top-level, detailed, aggregation/generalization), component diagrams, deployment diagrams, package diagrams, profile diagrams, and composite structure diagrams.
+-Behavorial Models: show the dynamic behavior of the system as it executes.
+It includes activity (for data-flow), state/state-machine diagrams (event-flow), or timing diagrams
+-Entity-Retionship diagrams (for database design) with schema reduction and normalization to third-normal-form (3NF) or Boyd-Codd Normal Form (BCNF) dependening on need for preserving functional dependencies (FDs, essentially business/logic rules).